Logon27/NeuralNetworkVisualization/README.md

 ![Neural Network Layout](https://i.imgur.com/DFOpwV2.png)

 ## Mathematic Plots Example
 In the actual notebook the bias values can be moved independently.
-You only see a single bias slider in the picture because I couldn't fit it all in one image otherwise
+You only see a single bias slider in the picture because I couldn't fit it all in one image otherwise.

 ![Mathematic Plots](https://i.imgur.com/IEu8RQc.png)